LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ---

-In this blog post I am going to explain the *methodology of a data science project* with with simplified data starting from a data table we see on a particular web page, over data cleansing and manipulating thus we end up with a user-friendly presentation of the data.
+In this blog post I am going to explain the **methodology of a data science project** with simplified data starting at **Web Scraping** a data table from a particular web page, over **data cleansing and manipulating** thus we end up with a user-friendly **data visualization**.

 When performing the analysis I often do only present the first few rows of the dataframe to save some space.
-Furthermore, you may read the comments in the coding-section (indicated with *#*) to get a better understanding of the written code.
+Furthermore, you may read the comments in the coding-section (indicated with **#**) to get a better understanding of the written code.

 The final result will be a visually representation of the B.Sc.
 Economics in Konstanz: